Motion made, and Question proposed, That this House do now adjourn.— [Kevin Brennan.]

 Question put and agreed to.

-Adjourned accordingly at twenty-seven minutes past Eleven o’clock.
+Adjourned accordingly at nine minutes to Eleven o’clock.